Energy saving tips - 30 ways to save money on your energy bills

 - Upgrade your home appliances – your appliances and boiler matter.
 By switching to more energy efficient appliances and installing a new boiler, you could save hundreds of pounds per year.

 - Educate yourself and your family – simply by thinking more about your daily routine and how you use your home, you can cut down your energy and water costs significantly.
 Teaching your kids to turn off lights and explaining energy use to them could also help you save money in the future.

-could be the best way to save on electricity and gas costs.
-The switching process is easy, and you can use our website to compare the best energy suppliers
+could be the best way to save money on electricity and gas costs.
+The switching process is easy, and you can use our website to compare gas and electricity

-and find the right deal for you.
+prices to find the right deal for you.